-Clare Leinweber joins Tsai CITY as an experienced leader in innovation education.
-For over 15 years, she has mentored and taught hundreds of student innovators, founders, and joiners, helping them develop compelling ideas to solve real-world problems by creating for-profit or not-for-profit ventures and by innovating from within established organizations.
+Clare Leinweber is an experienced leader in innovation education.
+For over 20 years, she has mentored and taught hundreds of student explorers, innovators, founders, and joiners, helping them refine their interests in innovation and entrepreneurship and then develop a plan for pursuing them.

-Clare comes to Yale from the Wharton School of the University of Pennsylvania, where she led the Penn Wharton Entrepreneurship center.
-In this role, she directed co-curricular experiential learning innovation programs for Penn undergraduate and graduate students in Philadelphia and San Francisco.
-During her tenure at Penn, the center’s programs expanded substantially in reach and breadth of content, achieving significant growth and diversity in student participation and successfully launching numerous student enterprises.
+Prior to joining Yale, Clare was at the Wharton School of the University of Pennsylvania, where she led the Penn Wharton Entrepreneurship center (now Venture Lab at Penn).
+In this role, she directed co-curricular experiential learning programs for Penn undergraduate and graduate student innovators in Philadelphia and San Francisco.
+During her tenure at Penn, the center’s programs expanded substantially in reach and breadth of content, achieving significant growth and improved diversity in student participation..

-Clare holds a master’s degree in human development and a bachelor’s degree in anthropology, both from the University of Chicago.
-Clare also holds a graduate certificate in management from the Wharton School and a master’s degree in public health from the Perelman School of Medicine at the University of Pennsylvania.
+Clare has a master’s degree in human development and a bachelor’s degree in anthropology, both from the University of Chicago.
+Clare also earned a graduate certificate in management from the Wharton School and a master’s degree in public health from the Perelman School of Medicine at the University of Pennsylvania.